padogrid/bundle-none-app-simulator/README.md

 ### 4. Display data in trending chart

-By default, the `simulator` command loads the `etc/simulator-padogrid.yaml` file, which defines numerouse equations.
+By default, the `simulator` command loads the `etc/simulator-padogrid.yaml` file, which defines numerous equations.
 Each equation is invoked by the paired publisher which defines the topic to publish the data.
 Take a look at the configuration file and select the topics that you want to view in charts.

 ```bash
 cd_app simulator